-For the most part, ACE provides you with enough skills to use these assessments right away.
+For the most part, ACE provides you with enough skills to use these assessments immediately.

 Given the importance of squat and other dynamic movement assessments, I would recommend brushing up on these before your first training session as a certified trainer.

-Across all these domains of assessments, ACE does an adequate job of preparing you to assess clients as soon as you are certified.
+Across all these assessment domains, ACE adequately prepares you to assess clients as soon as you are certified.
 Although it is a bit weaker on certain movement assessments than the more corrective exercise-focused certifications, it still exceeds many general CPT certs.

-Certified trainers can discuss the general healthy eating guidelines with clients without exceeding scope of practice.
+Certified trainers can discuss the general healthy eating guidelines with clients without exceeding the scope of practice.

-However, as a CPT you are not allowed to recommend specific foods or diets.
+However, as a CPT, you cannot recommend specific foods or diets.